EASTERN RIVERINA ARTS REGIONAL SNAPSHOT 2017

 - Wagga Wagga is the region’s centre with highest percentage of CALD people.

-- A new street festival Fusion is entering into its fourth year celebrating the cultural diversity of Wagga Wagga.
+- A new street festival Fusion is entering into its seventh year celebrating the cultural diversity of Wagga Wagga.

 - Aboriginal arts activity is happening in the region but could benefit from a co-ordinated development strategy to determine regional priorities.